-Emergency equipment and medicines were available as described in recognised guidance apart from the correct size masks for the self-inflating bags, intravenous rather than Buccal Midazolam, and one size of oropharyngeal airway.
-Replacements were ordered during the inspection, to ensure the emergency medicines and equipment were in line-with national guidance.
+Emergency equipment and medicines were available as described in recognised guidance apart from the correct size masks for the self-inflating bag - sizes 0, 1, 2, 3, and 4, and a self-inflating bag for children.
+These items were ordered during the inspection, to ensure the emergency equipment was in line-with national guidance.